 Everything you need to know about the value of philosophy in the 21st century is on full display inside Dr. George Rudebusch’s classroom.

-After more than three decades at Northern Arizona University, the specialist in ancient philosophy and ethics is a caring and committed professor who—not unlike Socrates at the Agora–holds his students responsible for their own learning and identifying what they aspire to.
+After more than three decades at Northern Arizona University, the specialist in ancient philosophy and ethics is a caring and committed professor who—not unlike Socrates at the Agora–holds his students responsible for their own learning and identifying their ambitions.

 Students file into the classroom.
 They arrive having read a challenging primary source assigned by Rudebusch.
 All raise what the professor calls a “critical question” about the reading.
 Each student chooses a passage to thoughtfully interpret, evaluate, and decide whether the author’s assertion is true or if the value expressed is a good one.

 Whether they agree with the author or each other, the budding philosophers begin to dabble in persuasive rhetoric.
 Rudebusch puts students who wrote on the same passage into small groups.
 They summarize their evaluations on the board—along with their names, so they accept responsibility for their claims—and present their views in front of the whole class.

 Then, the students go at it for up to an hour, debating, defending, debunking—always, Rudebusch insists, with civility.

 - They experience the critical thinking that occurs when students welcome the greatest thinkers of all time into their lives.